CCSDForge/episciences-front/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: "Feature request ☝️"
+name: 'Feature request ☝️'
 about: Suggest an idea for Episciences
 title: '[Feature request] '
 labels:
-  - "enhancement"
+  - 'enhancement'
-  - "new"
+  - 'new'
 assignees: ''
 ---

 **Please do not disclose any personal information (e.g. name of an author, reviewer, email addresses, etc.).**